 Not only did minifigures get a face lift in 1989, but they had some body work done as well.
 The Lego Pirates theme included changes to the standard body of the minifigure, replacing hands with pirate hooks and legs with wooden pegs.
 These physical variations served to make minifigures more visually unique and eye-catching.

 Throughout the '90s, the Lego Group created even more distinct minifigure variations.
-The first of these specialized figures was the Castle theme ghost in 1990.
-Next up was the minifigure skeleton in 1995.
+The first of these specialized figures was the Castle theme ghost in 1990 and next up after that was the minifigure skeleton in 1995.
 Some collectors hesitate to call these specialized figures minifigures, but their similar size and inclusion in standard sets suggests they fit under that classification.

 The '00s provided for a flurry of changes and innovations to the Lego minifigure as the Lego Group adjusted to a changing action figure market and children's entertainment landscape.
-Minifigures with shorter legs, electrical parts, sculpted heads, and loads of different parts all started finding their way into Lego sets.
-Most of these changes have led to minifigures being more interactive and visually dynamic, in order to keep pace with other toys.
-Lego minifigures even entered the digital realm in television shows and video games.
+Minifigures with shorter legs, electrical elements, sculpted heads, and loads of different parts all started finding their way into Lego sets.
+Most of these changes have led to minifigures being more interactive and visually dynamic in order to keep pace with other toys.
+Lego minifigures even entered the digital realm in television shows and video games as well.

 The Lego minifigure became even more interesting to action figure collectors in 2010 with the introduction of the Lego Minifigures line.
-In this line, minifigures are released individually, instead of being packaged with cumbersome sets.
-This allowed collectors to invest in just the figures, without acquiring excessive amounts of undesired Lego bricks.
+In this line, minifigures were released individually instead of being packaged with cumbersome sets.
+This allowed collectors to invest in just the figures without acquiring excessive amounts of undesired Lego bricks.

 The minifigure has had a long history and may have an even longer future.
 Nothing seems to affect the charm these classic figures convey to children, adults, and the Lego community at large.
 They may be small in stature, but they've had a major influence on the toy and action figure industry over the last 35 years.